top of page

 • Any VPN or ExpressRoute connection to an on-premises system

-To restrict access from your hub or on-premises system to Private Endpoint, use a network security group in the subnet where you've deployed Private Endpoint.
+To restrict access from your hub or on-premises system to the Private Endpoint, use a network security group in the subnet where you've deployed the Private Endpoint.
 Configure appropriate inbound rules.

 Name resolution

 Components in your virtual network associate a private IP address with each private endpoint.
-Those components can only resolve that private IP address if you use a specific Domain Name System (DNS) setup.
+Those components can only resolve private IP addresses if you use a specific Domain Name System (DNS) setup.
 If you use a custom DNS solution, it's best to use DNS zone groups.
 Integrate Private Endpoint with a centralized Azure private DNS zone.
 It doesn't matter whether you've deployed resources in a hub or a spoke.
-Link the private DNS zone with all virtual networks that need to resolve your Private Endpoint DNS name.
+Link the private DNS zone with all virtual networks that must resolve your Private Endpoint DNS name.

 With this approach, on-premises and Azure DNS clients can resolve the name and access the private IP address.
 For a reference implementation.